Joint Tenants vs Tenants in Common – What’s the Difference?

 Tenancy in common involves owning property in a way that allows for unique division rules and lower taxes.

-If you decide to set up your joint ownership as a tenancy in common structure, you’ll have a defined share of the property, and you’ll be able to transfer your interests independently.
+If you decide to set up your joint ownership as common tenants, you’ll have a defined share of the property, and you’ll be able to transfer your interests independently.

 Lucy and Melanie purchased a $620,000 property investment together.